bbatsov/metaredux/_posts/2018-11-09-ciders-orchard-the-heart.md

 I'd like to extend a huge "Thanks!" to Alex Yakushev for the awesome work he has done with `compliment` for so many years now!
-He certainly deserves more than one compliment! :wink: We need someone like him for every project in The Orchard!
+He certainly deserves more than one compliment!
+We need someone like him for every project in The Orchard!

 ### MrAnderson